≡ Menu

 But remember…

-Please note, this breed does mature a tad slower than some other breeds.
+Tibetan Terriers are relatively high-energy dogs, so they will do best if they get daily exercise, including; hikes, runs, and daily walks.
+Since they have a higher level of intellect, they do well with agility and some advanced obedience training.
+Also, please note this breed does mature a tad slower than some other breeds.
 So please have patience during their puppy stage.
-When this dog is fully matured they are an intelligent and loyal dog.
-Remember though that they are a clever and intelligent dog which can cause them to be stubborn.
+When this dog is fully grown, they are an intelligent and loyal dog.
+Remember that they are clever and innovative dogs which can cause them to be stubborn.

-Although the Tibetan Terrier is an athletic breed it is susceptible to some health problems, most of which are related to their joints and their eyes.
+Although the Tibetan Terrier is an athletic breed, it is susceptible to some health problems related to its joints and eyes.
 Some of the conditions that a Tibetan Terrier is known to be susceptible to include;

 (This breed also has a history of being allergic to wheat, grains, and dairy.)

-Highly recommend getting a Tibetan from a reputable breeder.
-A good breeder will have done both hip and eye testing such as Canine Eye Registration Foundation (CERF) and Orthopedic Foundation for Animals (OFA).
+Tibetan Terrier clubs highly recommend getting a Tibetan from a reputable breeder.
+A good breeder will have done hip and eye testing such as Canine Eye Registration Foundation (CERF) and Orthopedic Foundation for Animals (OFA).

 There is also…

-A genetic disease, neuronal ceroid lipofuscinosis, (Batten disease in humans) which is a neurodegenerative disorder that Tibetan Terriers are predisposed to.
-An early symptom of this disease is night blindness and then some years later it will result in blindness and neurological symptoms including; epilepsy, dementia, and aggression.
+A genetic disease, neuronal ceroid lipofuscinosis (Batten disease in humans) is a neurodegenerative disorder that Tibetan Terriers are predisposed to.
+An early symptom of this disease is night blindness; some years later, it will result in blindness and neurological symptoms, including; epilepsy, dementia, and aggression.

 Luckily…

-In 2009, the gene that is responsible for causing neuronal ceroid lipofuscinosis in Tibetan Terriers was found.
-There is now a DNA test for the gene and in Germany they found that approximately 1/3 of all Tibetans are carriers of the gene.
-Since the introduction of this DNA test, in Germany, carriers are no longer being bred.
+In 2009, the gene responsible for causing neuronal ceroid lipofuscinosis in Tibetan Terriers was found.
+There is now a DNA test for the gene, and in Germany, they found that approximately 1/3 of all Tibetans are carriers of the gene.
+Since this DNA test’s introduction, pages are no longer bred in Germany.
 There is no known cure for this disease.

 Potential Costs